tofetpuzo/MERN/project 3/project3.md

 `:~ $ touch api.js`

-The next step is to create a model; usually the heart of JavaScript which is used to make the Todo app interactive.
+The next step is to create a model; this is usually considered the heart of JavaScript which is used to make the Todo app more interactive.

  ### Creating a Schema and a model